-Budgeted cost: £ 41,900
+Budgeted cost: £ 46,825

-Activity Evidence that supports this approach Challenge number(s) addressed Speech and language Therapist (£20,200) To screen all children on entry and bespoke programmes put in place.
+Activity Evidence that supports this approach Challenge number(s) addressed Speech and language Therapist (£22,265) To screen all children on entry and bespoke programmes put in place.
 SALT to provide ongoing advice, support and training for staff Majority of EYFS enter with delayed in skills.
 Most children in 22-36 months band and unlikely to have a breadth of vocabulary.
-Increasing number of children access SALT in Nursery and Reception 1,2 To upskill all staff with appropriate approaches and pedagogy eg maths vocabulary, phonics, speech and language approaches (Elklan) and programmes eg NELI, Talk Boost High quality CPD is essential to follow EEF principles.
+Increasing number of children access SALT in Nursery and Reception 1,2 To upskill all staff with appropriate approaches and pedagogy eg maths vocabulary, phonics, speech and language approaches (Elklan) and programmes eg NELI, Talk Boost (SENCO lead 40% £19,560) £1000 - Additional Trust Contribution - training Resources - £1000 To continue to use PPM meetings to identify and High quality CPD is essential to follow EEF principles.
 This is followed up during staff meetings and inset.
-We also work with Trust colleagues to ensure that principles discussed during shared training are implemented across school consistently and coherently 1,2 (SENCO lead 40% £16,000) Training £2000 To continue to use PPM meetings to identify and signpost support Purchase reading book bags £700 Replenish reading books £3000 Ensure resources are effective and aligned to phonics phases Limited engagement with online reading books during remote learning.
-Daily in-class reading (introduced last year) across school ensures that reading is high profile and all children are developing fluency.
-July 2021 internal data (unpublished) Year 1 - 92% phonics Year 2 -76% and 33% GDS 1,2,3
+We also work with Trust colleagues to ensure that principles discussed during shared training are implemented across school consistently and coherently 1,2 signpost support Replenish reading books £3000 Ensure resources are effective and aligned to phonics phases Daily in-class reading (introduced last year) across school ensures that reading is high profile and all children are developing fluency.
+July 2022 Year 1 - 93% phonics Year 2 -74% and 33% GDS 1,2,3